 The adaptation RTSC then invokes calculateProfiles.
-This function compares the profiles of all RailCabs with each other in order to obtain an assignment of profiles to Rail-Cabs such that the convoy is safe [FHK+13, FHK+14].
-If no such assignment could be found, newRailCabPosition is 0 and the adaptation RTSC synchronizes via entryFail with the subrole.
+This function compares the profiles of all RailCabs with each other in order to obtain an assignment of profiles to RailCabs such that the convoy is safe [FHK+13, FHK+14].
+If no such assignment could be found, newRailCab-Position is 0 and the adaptation RTSC synchronizes via entryFail with the subrole.
 Then, the subrole declines the convoy entry and switches to Fail.
 Similarly, the member switches from WaitForPosition to Declined and the convoy entry has failed.
 Finally, the adaptation RTSC deletes the subrole including its profiles and returns to Idle.

 If calculateProfiles could obtain a profile assignment, the adaptation RTSC switches to UpdateRequired.
 If changed is false, then no profiles of the current convoy members have been changed.
 In this case, the adaptation switches to Finished and synchronizes via entrySuccess with the subrole.
 Then, the subrole sends the profile and the position to the member.
 The member acknowledges by sending startConvoy and enters the Convoy state.
+After receiving this message, the subrole also switches to Convoy and synchronizes via convoy with the adaptation RTSC, which finishes the convoy entry.